intelsdi-x/snap-plugin-collector-node-manager/CONTRIBUTING.md

 ## Contribute Elsewhere
-This repository is one of **many** plugins in the **Pulse Framework**: a powerful telemetry agent framework.
-See the full project at http://github.com/intelsdi-x/pulse
+This repository is one of **many** plugins in the **Snap Framework**: a powerful telemetry agent framework.
+See the full project at http://github.com/intelsdi-x/snap

 ## Thank You
 And **thank you!** Your contribution is incredibly important to us.